 Walk with me, and let's walk with the Hohokam people.
 If you're anywhere in the Phoenix, Arizona metro area, it's easier than you may think.
 No, you won't need your cars keys.
 You won't even need your hiking boots.
 You can put away the map, and the GPS.
 We're just going to walk outside.

 If you were ever dragged to a museum, or had to go on a field trip, to learn about the Hohokam people, I'm so sorry.
 Maybe you were handed a brochure about Pueblo Grande, or had to memorize years and dates.
-That's too bad, and if you're thinking about, I'm going to ask you to forget about that.
+That's too bad, and if that's what you're thinking about, I'm going to ask you to forget about that.

 The Hohokam were the people lived in the Salt River Valley hundreds of years ago.
 The only reason that anyone knows anything about them is that they left behind gigantic canals, and huge adobe buildings, all of which are gone now (except for a tiny amount of preservation here and there).
 I don't know much about the Hohokam, and really, nobody does.
 The name was given to them by the Pima people, and it simply meant "those who have gone".